-The doctor(s) undertaking the mental health assessment is/are responsible for sourcing and securing a hospital bed.
-The bed manager (or staff equivalent) of the receiving Mental Health Trust should work closely with assessing doctors and AMHP to secure a suitable bed.
-The bed manager should make every effort to secure a suitable bed and will need to enact a formal escalation process in circumstances where a bed is not available to accommodate the service user.
+The doctor(s) undertaking the mental health assessment are not responsible for sourcing and securing a hospital bed.
+The bed manager (or staff equivalent) of the receiving Mental Health Trust should work closely with assessing doctors and AMHP to secure a suitable bed.30 The bed manager will need to enact a formal escalation process in circumstances where a bed is not available to accommodate the service user.

 The AMHP plays a vital coordination role in securing an inpatient bed when decisions have been made to detain a person under the Mental Health Act.
-CCGs should provide an accurate list of hospitals and their specialisms to local authorities, to help inform AMHPs as to their location.
+ICBs should provide an accurate list of hospitals and their specialisms to local authorities, to help inform AMHPs as to their location.

-To promote parity between physical and mental health, no individual should be waiting to be admitted for more than 12 hours from the time when a decision is made to admit to hospital as an inpatient.
+To promote parity between physical and mental health, no individual should be waiting to be admitted for more than 12 hours from Arrival at an Emergency Department.
 All delays of more than 12 hours should be reported and investigated accordingly.
 (See Section 8 for reporting requirements.)

 All individuals - including adults, and children and young people - should be admitted into care in a location that best serves their interests.
-This means making every effort to place individuals as close to a location of their choice, such as their home or family, which can promote their recovery and support on discharge.
+This means making every effort to place individuals as close to a location of their choice, such as their home or family, which can promote their recovery and support on discharge.31